snowdriftcoop/snowdrift/README.md

     cabal install

 This will take a *long* time but should ultimately tell you it installed Snowdrift.
+(Contact us for help if it says otherwise)

-You can also use cabal install to test your changes later, and then it will run much faster.
+You can also use cabal install to update your build later, and then it will run much faster.

 Setting up the database
 -----------------------